livetrails/targetj/README.md

 ---

 ## Documentation
-Explore the full potential of TargetJS and dive into our interactive documentation at www.targetjs.io.
+Explore the potential of TargetJS and dive into our interactive documentation at www.targetjs.io.

 ---